joaobuibergen/numerical-modeling-book/FiniteDifferences/fdFormulasFirstDerivative.md

 \mathrm{c5:}& \quad 16a_{-2}+a_{-1}+a_{1}+16a_{2} = 0.
 \end{align}

-The five conditions c1 to c5 provide five equations for five unknowns whose solution is:
+Conditions c1 to c5 provide five equations for five unknowns whose solution is:

 $$
 a_{-2}=\frac{1}{12\Delta t}, \quad a_{-1}=-\frac{8}{12\Delta t}, \quad a_{0}=0, \quad a_{1}=\frac{8}{12\Delta t}, \quad a_{2}=-\frac{1}{12\Delta t}.